Cornell-PoBE/A2/README.md

 ## Front-end

-[`Here`]() is a link to a publicly-available instance of the front-end, so you can explore its capabilities.
+[`Here`](http://34.215.197.79/boards) is a link to a publicly-available instance of the entire application, so you can explore its capabilities and how your backend system should look with a hook-up front end.

 ## Expected Functionality